openeuropa/bootstrap-component-library/docs/developing.md

 bootstrap sources is released and maintained by the BCL library.
 The package name is `@openeuropa/bcl-bootstrap` and the folder where it is defined in the library is `bootstrap`.
-The library uses Bootstrap 5, the demoes are all having links to the bootstrap documentation for giving full access to the available information about a certain component or functionality.
+The library uses Bootstrap 5, the demos are all having links to the bootstrap documentation for giving full access to the available information about a certain component or functionality.
 Application using any of the theme provided by the library should not have any